vxgmichel/gambatte-terminal/README.md

                         Speed factor to apply to the emulation --force-gameboy, -fg  Force the emulator to treat the rom as a GB file --skip-inputs SKIP_INPUTS, -si SKIP_INPUTS
-                        Number of frame inputs to skip in order to compensate for the lack of BIOS
-  --disable-audio, -d   Disable audio entirely --color-mode COLOR_MODE, -c COLOR_MODE
+                        Number of frame inputs to skip in order to compensate for the lack of BIOS --cpr-sync, -cs       Use CPR synchronization to prevent video buffering --disable-audio, -d   Disable audio entirely --color-mode COLOR_MODE, -c COLOR_MODE
-                        Force a color mode (1: Greyscale, 2: 16 colors, 3: 256 colors, 4:
+                        Force a color mode (1: Greyscale, 2: 16 colors, 3: 256 colors, 4: 24-bit colors)
-                        24-bit colors)
 ```